-Many schools focus on achievement first, and character second.
+Many schools focus on achievement first, and character a distant second.
 We believe that for students to succeed—now and for the rest of their lives—they must develop the values, habits, and resilience that are the hallmarks of strong character.

 Hyde’s founding principles are Courage, Integrity, Leadership, Curiosity and Concern.
 These principles are at the core of everything we teach, and it’s this focus on character education that makes our school distinctive.

 What kind of student thrives at Hyde?

 In 1968, our founder, Joe Gauld, developed Hyde’s founding premise: Every individual has a unique potential that defines a destiny.
 The students that benefit most from a Hyde education are those that are willing to consider their potential.
 They are committed to developing their character and excited about their futures.

 Hyde students are active participants in our dynamic peer culture; they’re willing to push themselves intellectually and personally; they’re curious about testing new skills, uncovering new talents, and learning from experience.
 If this sounds like you, contact our admission team to start a conversation.

 What kinds of classes do students take at Hyde?

 Hyde’s rigorous college-preparatory curriculum is designed to make sure our students succeed in college, their careers, and their lives after Hyde.
 Our classes are small, student-focused, and engaging—we often find students talking about what they’ve learned long after the last class of the day has ended.
 100% of Hyde graduates are accepted to a four-year college, and we’re proud of their accomplishments in college and in their lives.